For Those Charged With a Crime

 Expunction Attorney in Sugar Land

-When you are convicted of or arrested for a crime, the information about your arrest or charge becomes public knowledge.
-Employers, schools, law enforcement, and banks can access this information and they may judge you based on what they find.
+When you are charged with a crime, the information about your arrest or charge becomes public knowledge.
+Employers, schools, law enforcement, and various institutions can access this information and they may judge you based on what they find.
 The goal of clearing or sealing your criminal history is to allow you to move on with a blank slate.

 Expunction & Non-Disclosure in Texas

 Having a criminal past, whether it is an arrest or a conviction, can haunt you for far longer than any criminal penalties.
-Whether you are having trouble finding a place to live or gaining employment, there are various legal options available to you.
+Whether you are having trouble finding a place to live or getting a new job, there are various legal options available to you.
 In the state of Texas, there are two main ways that you may be able to seal your record.
-These actions are known as expunction and non-disclosure.
+These actions are known as an expungement of your arrest or a non-disclosure of your charge or conviction.

 You may file a petition for expunction if: